thenfour/digifujam/readme.md

 https://7jam.io/

-Online jam space for digital fusion musicians.
-Users connect with their MIDI instruments and everyone can play music together remotely, simulating a physical jam session.

-Some notes:

-- There are multiple rooms; move between them by clicking on the doors (marked as a big blue outlined rectangle).
-  - Rooms have their own instrument closets, own preset banks.
-- Synth instruments of the same kind share a preset bank.
-So if you save a preset in FM4a, it will also be available in FM4b.
-- Nothing is stored on the server, period.
-Only 1 hour of chat log history is ever preserved; after that it vanishes into the void.
-- Muting the audio disconnects everything (TRUE BYPASS), saving CPU if you're just idling
+Online interactive jam session simulation.
+Check out our monthly jam sessions on the 7th of each month at 7pm CEST.

+Feel free to join our [Discord](https://discord.gg/kkf9gQfKAd) to get the latest news, discussion, ask questions, meet musicians, learn about events.

+## Features

+- Multiple music rooms, each with different instrument sets
+- Many sample-based instruments are available, each with multiple variations
+- Two different synthesizer engines available
+  - 4-oscilltors, each with pulse width modulation capability
+  - Monophonic or polyphonic mode, with portamento
+  - oscillator linking and copying for quick editing
+  - FM algorithms
+  - 2 modulation LFOs and an ADSR envelope
+  - Automatable filters
+  - MIDI CC mapping with MIDI Learn
-- Limitation of the sampled instruments:
+  - Modulation of many parameters
+  - Macro parameters which can be mapped to multiple parameters
-  - Pitch bend not supported for sampled instruments
+  - Pitch bend
-  - Sampled instruments also do not support loop points so they don't sustain very long.
-- For synth instruments, click on a parameter value to be able to type it in.
-Hit "enter" to make sure it updates.
-- ADSR parameters don't automate well; they don't take effect until the next note on, and have quirks largely due to the odd nature of Web Audio modulation.
-- If you are idle on your instrument for a while, it becomes available for others to take.
-Longer and it gets automatically released.
+  - Vast preset library, and you can create your own presets!
+- Configurable master effects chain
+- Chat log and basic (but anonymous!) social features
+- Room metronome so everyone is playing to the same tempo
+- Quantization options
+- Free and open to explore and play with

 ## FAQ

 ### The site doesn't work, what's up?

 - Firefox does not support midi.
-Maybe it will work as a spectator, but not as a performer.
+It will work as a spectator, but not as a performer.
 - I test on Chrome, and a bit on Edge.

-Basically, this is a labor of love and cobbled together, so please expect problems unless you're on Chrome.
+This is a labor of love and cobbled together, so please expect problems unless you're on Chrome.

 ### How do you start jamming?

-You must be using a MIDI-compatible browser (Chrome or Edge on Windows / Mac), and have a midi device connected and available.
-Hover over an instrument and click "play".
+You must be using a MIDI-compatible browser (Chrome or Edge on Windows / Mac), and have a midi device connected.
+Just click an instrument to start playing.
+If this doesn't work, please tell someone on our [Discord](https://discord.gg/kkf9gQfKAd).

 ### Where is the server located?